proc7ts/a-iterable/README.md

 Arrays considered implementing an `AIterable` interface as soon as they contain all expected methods.

-An implementation is implemented in TypeScript and relies on `tslib` in iteration and generators support.
+The library is implemented in TypeScript and relies on `tslib` in iteration and generators support.

 Execution environment is expected to be es2015-compliant.
 So, polyfills like [core-js] may be of use.